-Journalism (News Media): While writing can be done on any computer, the faculty recommends Macintoshes for those students who are engaging in multimedia work for the web, video production, or web design.
-Students interested in print, web and interactive design will use the Adobe Creative applications.
-Students interested in backpack or multimedia reporting will use Final Cut X. Students interested in broadcast will use Avid applications.
-The Universe and ElevenNews newsrooms each hosts both Windows and Mac computers.
-For further guidance, contact a member of the journalism faculty.
+Journalism: While writing can be done on any computer, the faculty recommends students have their own laptops with at least 16GB of RAM, especially if they are engaging in multimedia work for the web, video production, or web design.
+Students in the journalism sequence will use Adobe Creative applications, which may vary based on their coursework.
+The Universe and Newsline newsrooms each hosts both Windows and Mac computers.

 Public Relations: Students should have laptop computers that run either Windows or Mac OS.
 Laptops should have a minimum of 8 gigabytes of RAM in order for students to run the Adobe Creative Suite, the Microsoft Office Suite, and other programs that can be downloaded from cloudapps.byu.edu (e.g., IBM SPSS Statistics).
 Students must be able to plug an HDMI cable into their laptops either through an existing port or through an adapter (this is specifically needed for classes in the research room).

 Public Relations students will need smartphones for the Visual Communications class.
 Students should have a smartphone and be able to purchase and run mobile video and editing apps (e.g., FILMIC Pro and LumaFusion).

 Advertising: Students should have the latest model MacBook Pro or comparable laptop (90% of our industry utilizes Macintosh Computers).
 The computer must be powerful enough to run the latest versions of these programs: